Josh Larsen (speedway rider): Career

-With Josh a fully fledged GP rider and faced with a busy European season, he returned 'home' to Arena-Essex in '95.
+With Larsen a fully fledged GP rider and faced with a busy European season, he returned 'home' to Arena-Essex in '95.
 Sadly for both him and Hammers fans, a serious back injury sustained in Germany sidelined him for two months and put paid to his World Championship aspirations.

 Larsen moved with the promotion to the London Lions in 1996 and switched to Bradford in 1997 when the Hackney side shut, helping the Dukes to Elite League success.
 He stayed at home in 1998 before returning to Britain the following season to ride for Eastbourne.
-A long absence from Britain followed, by which time Josh was working as a camera assistant for a large US production company.
+A long absence from Britain followed, by which time Larsen was working as a camera assistant for a large US production company.

-An unrewarding spell at Belle Vue in 2003 looked to have signalled the end of Josh's UK racing aspirations - but the Hammers' membership of the Elite League in 2004 resulted in a third spell at Arena-Essex for the popular American when it was clear he was keen to return.
+An unrewarding spell at Belle Vue in 2003 looked to have signalled the end of Larsen's UK racing aspirations - but the Hammers' membership of the Elite League in 2004 resulted in a third spell at Arena-Essex for the popular American when it was clear he was keen to return.

-Once he'd adapted to life back in Britain he proved a useful asset - but 2005 was a different story.
+Once he adapted to life back in Britain he proved a useful asset - but 2005 was a different story.
 He struggled for points early on and then fought a seemingly never-ending battle against injury - he hurt his back riding for his country; suffered a broken ankle against Coventry; and snapped his collarbone at Eastbourne to put a premature end to his season and - to date - his British career.